POPULAR CULTURE IN MEDIATED SOCIETIES - 2022/3

-Assessment one is focused particularly on students’ ability to independently identify and critically discuss different forms of literature (lo5), but the substance of this discussion also entails and assessment of all the other learning outcomes.
-Assessment two focuses directly on learning outcomes on use of literature and critical commentary (lo5 and 6) but also tests awareness, understanding, ability to deploy appropriate vocabulary and relating areas of cultural and media sociology to wider debates.
+Assessment one is focused particularly on students’ ability to independently identify and critically discuss different forms of literature, but the substance of this discussion also entails and assessment of all the other learning outcomes.
+Assessment two focuses directly on learning outcomes on use of literature and critical commentary but also tests awareness, understanding, ability to deploy appropriate vocabulary and relating areas of cultural and media sociology to wider debates.
 It is specifically intended that the skills developed in assessment one will feed into work on assessment two.

 Thus, the summative assessment for this module consists of:

-- 1000 word critical appraisal of two journal articles around a theme covered on the module
+- 1000 word critical appraisal of two academic sources around a theme covered in the first part of the module

 - Essay (2000 words), requiring students to select one from a list of specific questions pertaining to different topics or debates covered on the module.